ESOS-Lab/D2FS/README.md

 - `conv_discard()`: This function handles the Discard command from the host.
   - **`pop_from_lpn_redirector()`**: When the L2P mapping table entry for the logical address requested by the host for discard is NULL, this function references the related migration record and redirects to the newly assigned logical address.
 The corresponding migration record is then deleted.

-Again, we deeply appreciate your sevices for artifact evaluation.
-If you have any questions, please don't hesitate to contact us via HotCRP.
-Thank you!!